 As well as the Temple edifice and the sacrifices, the ancient exiles lost the institutions behind these, including the priesthood.
 Granted, the priestly families continued and played a major role in the exile and later return.
 But they were not able to function as priests performing sacrifices.
 The Jews also lost the monarchy, the City of Jerusalem and nationhood.

-As I suggested above, Covid-19 is accelerating this.
+Covid-19 is, I contend, accelerating this.
 As I reported above, the hierarchy of the Church of England, for example, has come under a lot of fire from within its own ranks.
 As Bishop Selby suggests, the way the Bench of Bishops has handled the current crisis is indicative of a much deeper malaise.
-As it is doing in many other contexts, Covid-19 is simply accentuating and accelerating processes that were already underway.10)For ordinary believers, there is a view, which I share to an extent, that part of God’s purpose of this time in ‘exile’, and the trends in church and state that preceded it, is to wean us off our dependence on church institutions, organisational structures and church buildings, and lead us into something new and more biblically authentic in the way we do church.
+As it is doing in many other contexts, Covid-19 is simply accentuating and accelerating processes that were already underway.For ordinary believers, there is a view, which I share to an extent, that part of God’s purpose of this time in ‘exile’, and the trends in church and state that preceded it, is to … Continue reading

 Again, I believe this is of prophetic significance and calls for much thoughtful and prayerful attention.